orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 1-Click application provisioning is possible with Calm’s application-focused interface, whether the application is a single VM or multiple VMs being provisioned in the backend.

-**AppStore**
+**Marketplace**

-NuCalm contains a global AppStore which is a marketplace to publish and consume applications.
-While initially Nutanix and select partners will publish applications to this AppStore, over time, NTNX will open up this AppStore to a larger group of partners and developers.
+Calm contains a global Marketplace which is a marketplace to publish and consume applications.
+While initially Nutanix and select partners will publish applications to this Marketplace, over time, NTNX will open up this Marketplace to a larger group of partners and developers.

 Publishers can upload their application designs (a.k.a. blueprints) to the Marketplace.
 After review, these will be published and made available to consumers who choose to select and launch these applications within thier infrastructure.